shaiss/CannabisSage/README.md

-# Sunnyside Product Insights POC
+# Cannabis Sage - Product Insights Enhancement

-A Tampermonkey userscript that enhances the Sunnyside flower listing page by displaying detailed terpene and cannabinoid profiles on hover, and enabling side-by-side comparison of up to 3 selected products.
+A Tampermonkey userscript that enhances cannabis ecommerce product listing pages by displaying detailed terpene and cannabinoid profiles on hover, and enabling side-by-side comparison of up to 3 selected products.

+**Why This Matters**: Cannabinoid and terpene information is critical for making informed purchasing decisions, yet many cannabis ecommerce sites leave this essential data buried in product detail pages or completely hidden.
+This script brings this vital information directly to product listings where consumers need it most.

 ## Features